-Dladla Muziwakhe: This lad grew up playing football in the dusty streets
+Dladla Muziwakhe: This lad grew up playing football in the dusty

-being spotted playing for Boksburg FC and
+provincial colours after being spotted playing for Boksburg FC and

 the Moroka Swallows under19 side in 2003.
 After completing grade12 at

 (TUT) doing the Sports Management course.
 Dladla also completed the